Noahscratch493/yt-tv-mode/README.md

 **If you are concerned about security**, feel free to check the code yourself.
 It does **not** store or process your Google credentials in any way.
 The login process is fully handled by YouTube itself.

-## How to Set the Icon:
-- The application window icon is set to the YouTube favicon.
-Download the [favicon](https://www.youtube.com/favicon.ico) and save it as `youtube.ico` in the project directory.
-- The icon can be customized by replacing the `youtube.ico` file with any other valid `.ico` file.

 ## Contributions:
 Feel free to fork this project, submit issues, and propose improvements.
 All contributions are welcome!